 Principal Life– Standard possible on permanent

-So because American General and Principal Life both indicated a Standard (also called “Regular”) rate was possible, I ran rates for them first on their best GUL product which has a guaranteed level rate for life and will also provide coverage for life.
-American General’s $150,000 GUL rate was $418 per month and Principal’s was even higher.
+Because American General and Principal Life both indicated a Standard (also called “Regular”) rate was possible, I ran rates for them first on their best GUL product, which has a guaranteed level rate for life and will also provide coverage for life.
+American General’s $150,000 GUL rate was $418 per month, and Principal’s was even higher.

-Since both Lincoln National Life and North American Company for Life & Health had the most competitive GUL rates at this man’s age, I ran rates for both of them with the $5 flat extra and North American’s rate was $380 per month and Lincoln National’s was $381.
+Since both Lincoln National Life and North American Company for Life & Health had the most competitive GUL rates at this man’s age, I ran rates for both of them with the $5 flat extra, and North American’s rate was $380 per month, while Lincoln National’s was $381.
 Both of these were better than American General’s standard rate.

 The best $150,000- 20 year term rate with the $5 flat extra was $375 per month, which is only $5 less per month than the best GUL rate above.
 If this gentleman did purchase the 20 year term and outlived the 20 years, he’d get nothing back.

-This gentleman opted for the GUL rate which I felt was his best option also, considering that if he no longer wanted the coverage in 20 years, for example, he could always sell the policy via a life settlement.
+This gentleman opted for the GUL rate, which I also felt was his best option, considering that if he no longer wanted the coverage in 20 years, for example, he could always sell the policy through a life settlement.
 By selling the policy when it was no longer needed/wanted, he’d recoup some or all of the premiums that he paid into policy, or possibly more than he paid into policy.
-So while not only providing valuable life insurance coverage, the GUL policy could also be looked at as an investment.
+While not only providing valuable life insurance coverage, the GUL policy could also be looked at as an investment.

 I/we have shopped thousands and thousands of really tough life insurance cases to every quality life insurance company in the country.

-If you’ve had cancer and you’d like me to shop your case, please click link above to get an accurate quote or simply call me at 1-800-380-3533 and ask for G3 (Gordon, III) or email me at email@example.com and I will get you the best offer possible.
+If you’ve had cancer and you’d like me to shop your case, please click the link above to get an accurate quote, call me at 1-800-380-3533 and ask for G3 (Gordon, III), or email me at email@example.com.
+I will get you the best offer possible.